 Developing the Internet of Things Opportunity

-That change will enable new business models, and create new opportunities, as the things find new ways of using old networks, and start using new networks too.
-The GSMA, representing the mobile network operators, estimates the Internet of things will be worth $2.5tn annually by 2020, with $1.5tn of that going to the existing operators.
+That change will enable new business models, and create new opportunities, as the we find new ways of using old networks, and start using new networks to connect things together in a massive range of different scenarios and use cases.
+The GSMA, representing the mobile network operators, estimates the Internet of things to be worth $2.5tn annually in 2020, with $1.5tn of that going to the existing operators.

 Participants on the IoT Programme will develop or be able to: